aura-nw/mainnet-artifacts/Foundation-delegation-program/delegation-round3.md

   Depend on these parameters, the delegation amount will be re-calculated base on the base tiers.
 - All rewards to the Staked tokens from the Aura Foundation WILL be moved to the community pool.
 Aura team WILL not take any rewards from staking.
 - Rotate Euphoria validator set.
 15 validators receive a big foundation delegation will have to run Euphoria nodes to replace the current set.
+- During the delegation period, we will increase delegation amount case by case when we need support such as creating new IBC channels, cooperate building products.

 ## 4. Dispute & suggestion